Agency under indefinite causality: operational eternalism in higher-order quantum theory: Conclusion

 Operational eternalism is a philosophy that enables the study of agency as groupings of the inputs and outputs.
 Physical theory begins with a set of data in a higher-order process that does not yet contain the notion of a system or that of an observer.
-The first task is to group data in consistent ways, likely more than one, in order to constitute observers.
-Until a particular grouping is fixed, observers remain as indefinite as causal relations that are supposed to connect them.
+The first task is to group data in consistent ways, often more than one, in order to constitute agents.
+Until a particular grouping is fixed, agents remain as indefinite as causal relations that are supposed to connect them.
+This puts the notion of the observer in direct correspondence with avoiding non-causality.

-Several groupings of data may be available in operational eternalism.
-But, once an agent has been defined, alternative and globally consistent groupings become meaningless, because respective operational primitives will now appear time-delocalized in the fixed agent's perspective, contradicting the idea of sequentiality at the foundation of the circuit paradigm.
-In any given perspective, one only allows aligned observers that operate in a causally compatible sequence.
-This provides a formal criterion of ``friendliness'' in the recent debate on the Wigner Friend scenario~\cite{FrauRenner,Cavalcanti2020,Copenhagenish}: a friend is another observer whose measurement result can be communicated to the initial one and compared with their measurement result without any temporal non-locality.
-Friends must share a compatible causal sequence.
-Operational eternalism suggests that many globally valid observers may not be friends, making it impossible to compare their perspectives.
+Agents are thus well-defined in the global eternalist picture, but they are not universal across local perspectives.
+Multiple groupings of data may be admissible.
+Once a particular agent has been defined, alternative and globally consistent groupings may cease to define agents in their perspective, because respective operational primitives will now appear time-delocalized.
+This perspectival undoing of agency is a consequence of maintaining the operational idea of sequentiality at the foundation of the circuit paradigm.
+In any given perspective, one only allows compatible observers that operate in a causally compatible sequence.
+Compatible observers also provide a criterion of ``friendliness'' in the debate on Wigner's-friend scenarios~\cite{FrauRenner,Cavalcanti2020,Copenhagenish}: friends must share a compatible causal sequence to be able to communicate classically.
+Operational eternalism suggests that many globally valid observers may not be friends, making it impossible to compare their measurement results.

-To return to Einstein's expression, the theory should tell us what an agent is.
-It may be possible to go even further down the road of operationalism than the approach discussed in this work.
-For instance, it is possible to imagine that the data points may not be marked as inputs or outputs.
-The theory will then tell us which data points correspond to these two categories, as this bipartition may itself become subject to mathematical inquiry~\cite{Chiribella_switching,Stromberg_2024}.
+John Wheeler would have dubbed this approach ``Agent from Bit,'' but it may be possible to go even further down the road of operationalism.
+For instance, it is possible to imagine that data may not be divided into inputs or outputs.
+The theory will then tell us which data points correspond to these two categories, as the bipartition will itself become subject to mathematical inquiry~\cite{Chiribella_switching,Stromberg_2024}.
 Ultimately, the study of physics may not rely on any a priori distinctions or preconditions about spacetime, causality, and agency, not even on historically relativized ones~\cite{Friedman} --- \textit{in the beginning} of the theory \textit{there was data}.